 - Quickly returning equipment to design capability through using planned maintenance most effectively.
 (A possible measure of success might be ‘time to repair from the second the equipment stopped to the second after it was recommissioned, tested and proven stable in-service’.)

 - Maximising equipment availability through most effectively using planned maintenance.
 (A possible measure of success might be ‘lost production time due to planned maintenance per week or month’.)

 You can now list the secondary duties needed to support each of the primary duties.

 From the above primary duties, one of the Planner’s secondary duties would include managing maintenance data collection and information gathering to more effectively provide the planned maintenance service in future.
 This does not mean the act of typing it into the CMMS.
 It means the analysis of data in the CMMS to learn how to improve the service delivery.
 They do not need to enter it if they don’t have the skills or time, but they are responsible to get it entered so they can then analysis it as appropriate.

 One important item of management with regards Maintenance Planners is to make sure they report to the Maintenance Manager and not the Maintenance Supervisor.
 If they report to the Supervisor they will end up ‘fighting the daily fires’ and not planning for the future.
-Delivering a successful, trouble-free future is where they need to focus to produce the most benefits for the organisation.
+Delivering a successful, trouble-free future is where they need to focus to produce the most benefits for the organization.
 The maintenance planner focuses on making next week and next month a success.
 The maintenance supervisor focuses on making today and this week a success.
 Clearly those two people need to work together closely if maintenance is to be run efficiently, for least cost.